What Is Neighborhood Watch?

 - Identify a person that is willing to serve as a contact person for your group.

-- The group’s contact person will then call Officer John Edwards at 713-662-8103 or contact him at firstname.lastname@example.org and discuss the program.
+- The group's contact person will then call Officer J.W.
+Edwards at 713-662-8103 or contact him via email at email@example.com to discuss the program.
 A start-up meeting will be scheduled where the program is reviewed in greater detail.

 We look forward to hearing from you and your neighbors!